The Game of Hog

 Rules

 In Hog, two players alternate turns trying to be the first to end a turn with at least GOAL total points, where GOAL defaults to 100.
-On each turn, the current player chooses some number of dice to roll, up to 10.
+On each turn, the current player chooses some number of dice to roll together, up to 10.
 That player's score for the turn is the sum of the dice outcomes.
 However, a player who rolls too many dice risks:

 • Example 1: The current player rolls 7 dice, 5 of which are 1's.
 They score 1 point for the turn.